-In 2022 there were no impacts to streambeds in the portion of Phase 16 that was cleared.
+In 2023 there were no impacts to streambeds.

 Activities to mitigate the disturbance to wetlands may include, but are not limited to:

 - Identification and assessment of sites and specific riparian mitigation measures along Temescal Wash. - Enhancement of degraded areas within existing channels. - Weed removal to improve existing riparian habitat. - Potential purchase of offsite riparian habitat.
 (Responsible Agencies: USFWS, CDFW, ACOE, RWQCB, RCDWR)